Asking the right market research questions can help you understand your target customers and map their behavior and preferences.

 4. Ranking Question

-A ranking question can help map customers’ preferences and set priorities for product development.
+A ranking question can help map customers’ preferences and set priorities for product development companies.
 This question type asks the respondent to arrange the given options in their decreasing/increasing preference.

 Arrange the following options in the decreasing order of impact they have on your purchase decision: